Tradeoff between Smoother and Sooner "Little Rip": introduction

 \item Big freeze singularity: the singularity happens at a finite cosmic time with a finite scale factor where the Hubble parameter and its cosmic time derivative diverge \cite{BouhmadiLopez:2006fu,BouhmadiLopez:2007qb,Nojiri:2005sx,Nojiri:2004pf,Nojiri:2005sr}, i.e., when $t\rightarrow t_s$, $a\rightarrow a_s$, $H\rightarrow \infty$ and $\dot{H}\rightarrow\infty$;

 \item Type \rom{4} singularity: the singularity happens at a finite cosmic time with finite scale factor where the Hubble parameter and its cosmic time derivative remain finite, but higher cosmic time derivatives of the Hubble parameter still diverge \cite{Nojiri:2005sx,Nojiri:2008fk,Bamba:2008ut}; \end{itemize} where $t_s$, $a_s$ and $H_s$ are finite constants.
-However, in addition to the possible space-time singularities mentioned above and {connected with} dark energy, there exist other possible abrupt events {that are} smoother than {those enumerated above and are also connected with} dark energy: \begin{itemize} \item Little rip event: there is no future space-time singularity; however, the scale factor , the Hubble parameter and its cosmic time derivative all diverge at an infinite cosmic time \cite{Nojiri:2005sx,Nojiri:2005sr,Stefancic:2004kb,BouhmadiLopez:2005gk,Frampton:2011sp,Brevik:2011mm,Frampton:2011rh,Nojiri:2011kd}, i.e., when $t\rightarrow\infty$, $a\rightarrow\infty$, $H\rightarrow\infty$ and $\dot{H}\rightarrow\infty$;
+However, in addition to the possible space-time singularities mentioned above and connected with dark energy, there exist other possible abrupt events that are smoother than those enumerated above and are also connected with dark energy: \begin{itemize} \item Little rip event: there is no future space-time singularity; however, the scale factor , the Hubble parameter and its cosmic time derivative all diverge at an infinite cosmic time \cite{Nojiri:2005sx,Nojiri:2005sr,Ruzmaikina1970,Stefancic:2004kb,BouhmadiLopez:2005gk,Frampton:2011sp,Brevik:2011mm,Frampton:2011rh,Nojiri:2011kd}, i.e., when $t\rightarrow\infty$, $a\rightarrow\infty$, $H\rightarrow\infty$ and $\dot{H}\rightarrow\infty$.
+This kind of behavior was first found in Ref.~\cite{Ruzmaikina1970}.

 \item $w$-singularity: the equation of state $w$ diverges at a finite cosmic time with a finite scale factor, where the energy density $\rho$ and the pressure $P$ vanish \cite{Dabrowski:2009kg,FernandezJambrina:2010ps}, i.e., when $t\rightarrow t_s$, $a\rightarrow a_s$, $\rho\rightarrow0$, $P\rightarrow0$ and $w\rightarrow\infty$;